 Professor Paul Palmer (School of GeoSciences, University of Edinburgh)

-The oceans are the world’s most important long-term carbon dioxide (CO2) sink and substantially reduce climate change by sucking up vast amounts of fossil fuel CO2 emissions (~9.3 million tonnes CO2 every year).
-This might not continue: as the planet warms so do the oceans, changing marine biology and ocean circulation, which affects CO2 uptake.
-In addition, oxygen (O2) outgasses from the ocean as it warms, leading to expansion of oxygen ‘deserts’, which are detrimental to fish stocks.
-The oceans are also a source of methane (CH4) to the atmosphere, a greenhouse gas much more potent than CO2.
+The global ocean is the most important long-term carbon dioxide (CO2) sink on Earth, substantially reducing climate change by absorbing vast amounts of fossil fuel CO2 emissions every year.
+But for how long?
+As the planet warms so do the oceans, leading to profound changes in marine biology and ocean circulation, both of which affect the ability of the oceans to absorb CO2.
+Another consequence of ocean warming is the outgassing of oxygen (O2), expanding oxygen ‘deserts’ that are detrimental to fish stocks and impact food security.
+The oceans are also a source of methane (CH4) to the atmosphere, a greenhouse gas many times more potent than CO2.

-The net CO2 flux from the Atlantic Ocean varies significantly with latitude, with uptake in the north and outgassing in the tropics.
-Our group has been collecting atmospheric datasets over the Atlantic from the Cap San Lorenzo container ship travelling between Germany and Argentina since 2015 (O2 and CO2) and 2019 (CH4).
-In this studentship, you will maintain the shipboard equipment (when the ship visits London), and carry out in-depth data analyses.
+The CO2 flux from the Atlantic Ocean varies significantly with latitude, with uptake in the north and outgassing in the tropics.
+Our group has been collecting atmospheric datasets over the Atlantic Ocean from a container ship travelling between Germany and Argentina since 2015 (O2 and CO2) and 2019 (CH4).
+In this studentship, you will maintain the automated shipboard equipment (in London), and carry out in-depth data analyses.
 Your work will include a strong atmospheric transport modelling component – working with computer models that simulate atmospheric circulation and combining these simulations with our atmospheric datasets to determine fluxes of CO2, O2 and CH4 between the ocean and atmosphere.
-Your work will thus shed important insight into the Atlantic Ocean carbon sink, ocean methane sources and ocean deoxygenation.
+Your work will shed important insight into the Atlantic Ocean carbon sink, ocean methane sources and ocean deoxygenation.